Sean’s new home is off a quiet road on the edge of Hull. Sean, now 34, has been living in his own home since August 2020.

 Other activities designed to meet Sean’s needs for regular stimulation include Friday night discos, held in the living room at the moment.

 Staff also support Sean to do his own shopping.
-He makes his own shopping list using picture cards Then, in his local Aldi or Morrison’s, he uses a trolley adapted for wheelchair users, and takes food off the shelves himself.
+He plans his meals for the week ahead using picture cards that are placed on his personal menu board.
+Then, in his local Aldi or Morrison’s, he uses a trolley adapted for wheelchair users, and takes food off the shelves himself.

 Sean loves going for a drive in his Motability car – something he does nearly every day.
 Emma says: “Sean gets a real sensory input out of being in the car, which makes him happy.
-He used to refuse to get out of the car to go into his old home, but is currently happy to return to his new home.”
+Sean enjoys driving round lots of places, and going over speed bumps!”

 Sean’s favourite destinations include the market town of Beverley and The Deep in Hull, one of the country’s largest aquariums.